National Marine Electronics Association: NMEA OneNet

 for maritime data networking based on 802.3 Ethernet, and will complement existing onboard NMEA 2000 networks by allowing for high-capacity data transfers.

-Current maritime data networks have bandwidth capacities of less than 1Mbit/s.
+Current maritime data networks have bandwidth capacities of less than 1 Mbit/s.
 Building on Ethernet, OneNet allows for capacity in the hundreds or thousands of megabits per second.
 This extra bandwidth is needed for transferring unprocessed sensor data from sonar/radars, as well as video feeds from for example an engine room.

 The primary features and goals of OneNet are as follows: